 The labor surplus economy model has as its basic premise the inability of unskilled agricultural labor markets to clear in countries with high man/land ratios.
 In such situations, the marginal product of labor is likely to fall below a bargaining wage, related to the average rather than the marginal product.
-The reallocation of such disguisedly unemployed workers by means of principles.
+The reallocation of such disguisedly unemployed workers by means of "balanced" intersectoral growth ultimately permits the entire economy to operate on neo-classical principles.
 Finally, the paper introduces open economy dimensions, indicates the existence of other labor surplus sub-sectors and briefly responds to neo-classical critiques on both theoretical and empirical grounds.